msprev/panzer/README.md

 `args` should be a quoted inline code span (e.g. ``"`--options`"``) to prevent the parser interpreting it as markdown.
 Note that filters always receive the writer name as their first argument.

+Lua filters cannot take arguments and so should not have an `args` field.

 Example: